MicrosoftDocs/learn/learn-pr/iot/introduction-to-azure-iot/includes/3-how-azure-iot-works.md

 * Sends telemetry collected from attached sensors to the cloud.
 * Manages device state and synchronizes that state with the cloud.
 * Responds to commands sent from the cloud.
-* Enables the installation of software updates from the cloud.
+* Enables the installation of software and firmware updates from the cloud.
 * Enables the device to keep functioning while it's disconnected from the cloud.

 ### Device types